 In February and March 2012, we granted options to purchase approximately 78,732 and 214,917 shares of common stock with an exercise price of \$10.35 and \$11.00 per share, respectively.
-The exercise price of the March 2012 grants was based on the midpoint of the estimated price range of our initial public offering as set forth on the cover page of this prospectus.

 In the absence of a public trading market for our common stock, management and our board of directors determined the estimated fair value at the grant date of our common stock.
 We performed the valuation of our common stock in accordance with the guidelines outlined in the American Institute of Certified Public Accountants Practice Aid, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
 In order to value the common stock underlying all option grants, we determined our business equity value by taking a weighted combination of the value indications using two valuation approaches: an income approach and a market approach.